-Associate Director of the School of Music, Associate Professor of Music Theory, Co-coordinator of Theory and Composition
+Associate Professor of Music Theory, Co-coordinator of Theory and Composition

 Kevin Clifton, PhD, is associate professor of music theory at Sam Houston State University.
 Formerly a member of the teaching staff at Indiana State University, Ithaca College, University of Virginia, and Lawrence University, he was also a faculty fellow at Colby College.

 The author of articles on musical meaning in Bartok, Poulenc, and the Broadway Musical Wicked, his most recent published work explores musical empathy in Alfred Hitchcock's Psycho (in Music Analysis, vol. 37, no. 1, March 2018, pp. 47-67).
 He has also published on the employment of music in Hitchcock's Vertigo (in Partners in Suspense: Critical essays on Bernard Herrmann and Alfred Hitchcock, ed. by Rawle and Donnelly, Manchester University Press, 2017, pp. 37-49), and Hitchcock's Rope (in Horror Studies, vol. 4.1, Spring 2013, pp. 63-74).
 He also contributed an essay that explored the use of tension and release in Strandberg's String Trio (1975) on the CD-ROM Newton D. Strandberg: Essays and Sketches (Ravello Recordings, 2012).